Tschabalala Self

 Tschabalala Self (born 1990) is an American artist best known for her depictions of Black female figures using paint, fabric, and discarded pieces of her previous works.
 Though she uses mixed media, all of her works are on canvas and employ a "painting language."
-Inspired by works done by an African-American artist, Romare Bearden, Tschabalala Self creates collages of various items that she has collected over time and sews them together to depict black female bodies that "defy the narrow spaces in which they are forced to exist", which she derives from the history behind the African-American struggle and oppression in society.
-Self reclaims the black female body and portrays them to be free of stereotypes without having to fear being punished.
-Her goal is to "create alternative narratives around the black body".
-Much of Self's work uses elements from black culture to construct quilt-like portraits.
+Inspired by works done by African-American artist Romare Bearden, Self creates collages of various items that she has collected over time and sews them together to depict Black female bodies that "defy the narrow spaces in which they are forced to exist".
+She derives the concept from the history behind the African-American struggle and oppression in society.
+Self reclaims the Black female body and portrays them to be free of stereotypes without having to fear being punished.
+Her goal is to "create alternative narratives around the Black body."
+Much of Self's work uses elements from Black culture to construct quilt-like portraits.
+Self lives in Hudson, New York.

-Early life
+Early life and education

-Self was born in 1990 in Harlem.
+Self was born in 1990 in Harlem, New York City, the youngest of five children.

-Education
+She attended Nightingale-Bamford School in Manhattan.
 After graduating from Bard College with a B.A. in 2012, Self completed her M.F.A. in painting and printmaking at the Yale School of Art.
-Self has also held residencies at the American Academy in Rome, the La Brea Studio, T293 in Naples, Italy, and Red Bull House of Art in Detroit.

 Career

 Self's first solo show was in 2015 at Schur-Narula in Berlin.
-In a review of a solo show at Thierry Goldberg gallery in New York in 2016, The New York Times declared, "Ms. Self’s work has great promise, which she is developing."
-Peter Schjeldahl compared her piece at the New Museum's 2017 "Trigger: Gender as a Tool and a Weapon" to the works of Arshile Gorky and Willem de Kooning.
-Self's work has also been featured in a solo exhibition at the Parasol unit foundation for contemporary art in London.
+In a review of a solo show at Thierry Goldberg gallery in New York in 2016, The New York Times declared: "Ms. Self's work has great promise, which she is developing."
+Peter Schjeldahl compared her piece at the New Museum's 2017 Trigger: Gender as a Tool and a Weapon to the works of Arshile Gorky and Willem de Kooning.
+Self's work has also been featured in a solo exhibition at the Parasol unit foundation for contemporary art in London in 2017.
+It was her first exhibition in the UK.
+Self has also ventured into creating performance art with her play Sounding Board (2021) presented at Performa 21.
+In 2022, Self's first solo museum show in Europe, Make Room, opened at the Consortium Museum in Dijon, France; in 2023, the exhibition traveled to Kunstmuseum St. Gallen in Switzerland, titled Inside Out.

-Collections

-Self's work is in the permanent collection of Hammer Museum, Los Angeles, California; Pérez Art Museum Miami, Miami, Florida; Rubell Family Collection, Miami, Florida, and the JP Morgan Chase Art Collection.

-Self is represented by Pilar Corrias and Galerie Eva Presenhuber.